 The laboratories provide information on patents, patent applications and available technologies by allowing you to search or browse market summaries of technologies available for licensing at the Energy Innovation Portal.
 The technologies include not only those developed by Energy Department laboratories, but many from Energy Department-funded research institutions as well.

 In May, we launched the “America’s Next Top Energy Innovator Competition.”
-Under the program, newly created companies and budding entrepreneurs can options to license up to three patents in one technology area from a single Energy Department National Laboratory are available at the low cost of only $1,000.
+Under the program, newly created companies and budding entrepreneurs can license up to three patents in one technology area from a single Energy Department National Laboratory at the low cost of only $1,000.
 The program defers patent costs and upfront option fees.
 Technologies available for licensing through this program can be found here.

 Stay tuned over the next week for Energy.gov's Commercialization series showcasing many technologies from the National Laboratories.